Asymptotically Safe Starobinsky Inflation: Introduction

 Let us first introduce the idea of Asymptotic Safety (AS) and briefly discuss the previous attempts in the literature to implement inflation in this context.
 AS, first suggested by Weinberg \cite{Weinberg:1980gg}, proposes a UV complete theory for gravity by assuming that (metric) gravity is non--perturbatively renormalisable through the existence of a non--trivial (interacting) fixed point under the RG.
 The existence of such a fixed point, with a finite number of attractive directions, which can be successfully connected to the low-energy regime, then yields a predictive theory for gravity.
-Essential to this is the non--perturbative nature of the AS scenario which makes no assumption about the smallness of the couplings in the UV.
+The number of relevant and irrelevant couplings in the UV is found by studying the RG dynamics in the vicinity of the UV fixed point.
+It is important to point out that in that regime, the usual power counting arguments do not apply, since the quantum theory is in principle interacting.
+What is more, one makes in principle no assumptions about the values of the fixed point(s) and the associated eigenvalues in the UV, in particular no assumptions are made about their smallness.
+This is an immediate result of the non--perturbative nature of the AS scenario.
 In the context of metric theories of gravity, a number of recent results in the literature have provided strong indicators for the existence of such a suitable UV fixed point \cite{Reuter:1996cp, Souma:1999at, Lauscher:2001ya,Lauscher:2002sq, Litim:2003vp, Reuter:2001ag, Dou:1997fg, Codello:2007bd,Codello:2008vh,Machado:2007ea,Benedetti:2009gn,Benedetti:2009rx,BenedettiCaravelli, Benedetti:2011ct, Falls:2013bv,Manrique:2011jc,Eichhorn:2013ug,Demmel:2013myx,Dietz:2012ic,Dietz:2013sba,Rechenberger:2012pm}, for reviews, see \cite{Niedermaier:2006wt,Percacci:2007sz,Litim:2008tt,Reuter:2012id}.